philipce/nifty/README.md

 ### Dependencies

+All of Nifty's external dependencies are listed in this section.

-Nifty requires a few things to work.
-Eventually, these will all be taken care of by a fancy installer, but for now it has to be done manually.
+Eventually, any missing dependencies will be resolved by a fancy installer, but for now it has to be done manually.
 Fortunately it's all pretty simple.

-#### Make
+##### Make

+For the time being, Nifty uses [make](https://www.gnu.org/software/make/) instead of the Swift Package Manager.

+##### GNU C Library

+Nifty uses glibc for some basic math functions; fortunately Swift has this built in.

+##### LAPACK

+##### BLAS

 ##### Fortran

-- Make
-- Glibc module for some basic math functions from math.h.
-Not on random
-- Fortran
-- Libm
-- LAPACK
-- BLAS
+LAPACK needs Fortran.
+On Ubuntu, install with `sudo apt-get install gfortran`

 ### Usage